Warbo360/CS50P-Work-Folder-/project/README.md

 #### Test_Spreadsheets/
 A bank of spreadsheets that are used in conjunction with test_project.py.
-These spreadsheets are hardcoded inputs of the test functions that use them to still allows for just the '$ pytest test_project.py' syntax in the CLI to still properly test the file without needed special handling of arguments to pytest.
+These spreadsheets are hard coded inputs of the test functions that use them to still allows for just the '$ pytest test_project.py' syntax in the CLI to still properly test the file without needed special handling of arguments to pytest.